 Speedify has limited support.
 You can email via its website using a standard contact form or browse its support library based on the type of platform you select.

 We have mixed feelings about Speedify’s price and support.
-It’s not overly expensive, but there are cheaper VPNs available.
-We do like the option to select different plans (with the option to purchase a dedicated server).
+It’s not overly expensive, but there are cheaper & better VPNs available.